 Config file for booting NFS root file system.
 Don’t forget to change the client IP address (mine is 192.168.1.244), server IP address (mine is 192.168.1.150) and the mount path (mine is /opt/boot).

 I finally managed to complete the OHCI part of the driver.
-Right now some of the most important parts of the kernel is ready: Networking and USB.
-It means that with the new kernel I will be able to make my Agestar to function as NAS.
-But of course this is not ready to use yet for most of the people.
+Right now some of the most important parts of the kernel are ready: Networking and USB.
+It means that with the new kernel I will be able to make my Agestar function as NAS.
+But of course, this is not ready to use yet for most of the people.

-Next parts that needs to be done are:
+Next parts that need to be done are:

 - MTD access –> so we can update the flash with the new kernel easily

 - RTC (Real Time Clock) –> Not so important if the device is always connected to the internet (we can synchronize the time with NTP every few hours)